-Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird surveys were conducted from February 1 through September 15, 2017 prior to project-related activities with the potential to impact nesting birds.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes initiated in March 2018, and were completed in June 2018, at the previously identified potentially suitable habitat locations, which will allow work to occur during the 2019 breeding season, if necessary.
+No Burrowing Owls were observed during the 2018 surveys.
+BIO-1g: Implement northern harrier, white- tailed kite, American peregrine falcon, saltmarsh common yellowthroat, purple martin, and other nesting bird avoidance measures. x x Ongoing Nesting Bird surveys were conducted from February 1 through September 15, 2017 prior to project-related activities with the potential to impact nesting birds.
 No active nests were observed during this reporting period.
 Nesting Bird surveys were initiated on February 1, 2018 and continued throughout the reporting period.
-Nesting bird surveys were initiated once again on February 1st, 2019, and continued during this reporting period.
-No new active nests were observed during this reporting period.
-One previously identified nest (swallow) was determined to be inactive during this reporting period, after it was observed that swallows were no longer frequenting the area.
-The no-disturbance buffer was subsequently removed.
-As of the end of the reporting period, there is one active nest, which is being monitored as needed to determine when the nestlings have fledged, and the nest is no longer considered active.
+Active nests were observed during this reporting period, and no- disturbance buffers were implemented to avoid any impacts to active nests, and all project activities which occurred nearby active nests were monitored by agency-approved biological monitors.
 BIO-1h: Conduct biological resource survey of future contractor-determined staging areas. x x Ongoing The agency-approved Qualified Biologist has conducted surveys of the staging areas currently being used for construction activities.
 No special-status species or other potentially sensitive biological resources were observed.
 The agency-approved Qualified Biologist will continue to survey ahead of the initiation of activities at planned staging areas as the Project moves into new construction areas.

-Reporting Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x x Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes BIO-1i: Minimize impacts on Monarch butterfly overwintering sites. x x Ongoing The agency-approved Qualified Biologist has periodically monitored the project limits to evaluate the presence of Monarch butterfly overwintering sites.
 No Monarch butterfly overwintering sites have been observed on the Project to date.
 BIO-1j: Avoid nesting birds and bats during vegetation maintenance. x Upcoming To be completed during Project operation.
 BIO-2: Implement serpentine bunchgrass avoidance and revegetation measures. x X x Complete Not applicable.
 Subsequent habitat assessment and avoidance of Communication Hill eliminated any potential to affect serpentine bunchgrass.
 This measure is no longer needed.
 BIO-3: Avoid or compensate for impacts on wetlands and waters. x x x Complete The JPB has compensated for unavoidable wetland impacts by purchasing adequate credits from a wetlands mitigation bank approved by USACE and SFRWQCB.
-BIO-5: Implement Tree Avoidance, Minimization, and Replacement Plan. x X x Ongoing Tree removal and pruning activities were initiated in August 2017 under the guidance of the BBI Arborist, and in accordance with the Tree Avoidance, Minimization, and Replacement Plan.
-Tree Removal and Pruning status is provided to the JPB on a regular basis.
+BIO-5: Implement Tree Avoidance, Minimization, and Replacement Plan. x x x Ongoing Tree removal and pruning activities were initiated in August 2017 under the guidance of the BBI Arborist, and in accordance with the Tree Avoidance, Minimization, and Replacement Plan.
+Tree Removal and Pruning status is provided to the JPB on a weekly basis.
 BIO-6: Pay Santa Clara Valley Habitat Plan land cover fee (if necessary). x Complete Not applicable.
 The SCVHP does not apply to the Project because TPS2, Option 1 was not selected and OCS does not extend to Communication Hill.
 This measure is not needed.